How to start your own Jelly

 Jelly is a casual event so there’s no expectation people will turn up at the start time and stay till the end.
 Jelly only needs a light touch, so all you need do is greet arrivals and if necessary introduce yourself and other Jellyers.
 Jelly then takes on a life of its own and each one is different.

-You will find there are times when everyone is quietly beavering away with their work and then suddenly a burst of chatter will erupt, as in the photo on the left of Frome Jelly in January 2010!
+You will find there are times during Jelly when everyone is quietly beavering away with their work and then suddenly a burst of chatter will erupt, as in the photo above of Frome Jelly in January 2010!
 (From left to right – me, Natalie Andrews, Andy Britnell and John Scott).
 In my experience Jelly in coffee shops tends to be more social for obvious reasons.

 You might actually have to encourage people to leave once Jelly is over!
 The venue may need their space back for a certain time so keep an eye on the clock as you want to stay in their good books.
 The talk as people pack up and leave will be all about what a great day they’ve had and when can they do it again.